facebook/flow/docs/02-react-example.md

 counter-intuitive, doing this will allow us to get a better picture of the actual errors hidden in our project (as we will soon see).

+### General Annotation Strategy

 Our first pass is to basically start annotating.
 We will skip those that we are unable to annotate.

 Modules such as `MessageStore.js` had functions that returned a message given a string id.